List of criminal organizations in DC Comics: F.E.A.R.

 A terrorist organization that fought Birdman, F.E.A.R. was led by Number One and counted among its forces Vulturo, X the Eliminator, Ruthless Ringmaster, Nitron the Human Bomb, and Professor Nightshade.
 In the series Future Quest, Dr. Zin secretly controlled the organization through mind control as mercenary Jezebel Jade participated as a member.

 Fadeaway Man's gang

 Composed of Hawkman's enemies, Fadeaway Man's gang included Lion-Mane, Hummingbird, and Lasso.

 False Face Society

 The False Face Society (also known as the False Facers and the Sionis Crime Family) is a gang of masked criminals led by Black Mask (Roman Sionis).
 Its known members include Black Spider, Circe, Dwarf, Edgar Dempsey, Mad Bull, and Metalhead.
-Each of its members are known for wearing different masks.
+Each of its members are known for wearing masks.

 In The New 52 continuity reboot, the False Face Society was formed by Roman Sionis's father Richard.